PygmalionAI/aphrodite-engine/docs/pages/developer/paged-attention.md

 Now we need to retrieve the value data and perform dot product with `logits`.
 Unlike query and key, there's no thread group concept for value data.
 As shown in diagram, different from key token memory layout, elements from the same column correspond to the same value token.
 For one block of value data, there are `HEAD_SIZE`of rows and `BLOCK_SIZE` of columns that are split into multiple `v_vecs`.

 Each thread always fetches `V_VEC_SIZE` elements from the same `V_VEC_SIZE` of tokens at a time.
 As a result, a single thread retrieves multiple `v_vec` from different rows and the same columns through multiple inner iterations.
-For each `v_vec`, it needs to do be dot multplied with the corresponding `logits_vec`, which is also `V_VEC_SIZE` elements from `logits`.
+For each `v_vec`, it needs to do be dot multiplied with the corresponding `logits_vec`, which is also `V_VEC_SIZE` elements from `logits`.
 Overall with multiple inner iterations, each warp will process one block of value tokens.
 And with multiple outer iterations, the whole context value tokens are processed.

 ```cpp
 float ccs[NUM_ROWS_PER_THREAD]; // [!code focus]